mohammed-dhabaab/manipulating-the-dom-practice/README.md

 <p align="center">
-   Some of my JavaScript practice on the DOM
+   Some of my JavaScript practices on the DOM
 </p>